On the Highest Perch

 Nutrition

 Most people don't think of nuts as a low-fat food, but chestnuts are the exception.
-Low in fat--3 cooked chestnuts, or approximately 1 ounce, contain a mere .02 grams of fat compared to a handful of cashews with about 12 to15 grams of fat.
-You've probably guessed they're also low in calories with those same three cooked chestnuts containing between 57 and 68 calories depending on the variety.
+Low in fat, 100 grams or 3.5 ounces of cooked chestnuts, contain a mere 1 to 3 grams of total fat compared to the same quantity of almonds with about 50.6 grams of fat.
+You've probably guessed they're also low in calories with that same measure of cooked chestnuts containing between 57 and 153 calories depending on the variety.
+The Chinese chestnuts tip the scale with the higher figure.

-Protein is not a highpoint for chestnuts that contain only minimal amounts.
-However, unlike their other nut counterparts, they are very starchy, making them high in carbohydrates.
-It's their carbohydrates that make chestnuts, once dried and ground, into an excellent, nutritious flour.
+Protein is not a highpoint for chestnuts that contain only minimal amounts, ranging from 0.82 to 2.88 grams for 3.5 ounces.
+However, unlike their other nut counterparts, they are very starchy, making them a little higher in energy-boosting carbohydrates.
+The Chinese chestnut tops the other varieties with 33.64 grams of carbohydrates for 3.5 ounces, while the Japanese variety measures 12.64 grams.
+It's their carbohydrates that make chestnuts, once dried and ground, into an excellent, highly nutritious flour.

-Of all the nuts, chestnuts are the only ones that contain vitamin C. One ounce of boiled or steamed chestnuts delivers 7 mg. of vitamin C, while the dried variety has more than double that amount with 16.6 mg. for one ounce.
+Of all the nuts, chestnuts are the only ones that contain Vitamin C. One ounce of boiled or steamed chestnuts delivers between 9.5 mg and 26.7 mg of the vitamin, while the dried variety has double the vitamin totaling 15.1 mg to 61.3 mg for 3.5 ounces.

 All three varieties, the Chinese, Japanese, and European, contain B vitamins including folacin.
-All have small amounts of calcium, iron, magnesium, and zinc but are a rich source of potassium.
+All have significant amounts of trace minerals including calcium, iron, magnesium, phosphorous, manganese, copper, selenium, and zinc and are an especially rich source of potassium ranging from 119 mg to 715 mg for 3.5 ounces.

-FRESH CHESTNUTS: These begin appearing in the produce section of most supermarkets in October, though they receive little attention until Thanksgiving.
-Traditionally, they are cooked and added to stuffings.
-Fresh chestnuts are available through March though supermarkets will usually not carry them after Christmas.
-Asian markets, however, will have them throughout the winter.
+FRESH CHESTNUTS: In the U.S. chestnuts begin appearing in the produce section of most supermarkets in October and are available though the holiday season.
+In this country they receive little attention until Thanksgiving when they are cooked and featured in turkey stuffings.
+Though fresh chestnuts may be available through March, our supermarkets will usually not carry them after Christmas.
+Asian markets, however, make them available throughout the winter and sometimes even into early spring.

-To boil, make a crisscross cut on the flat or domed side of each chestnut with a firm, sharp paring knife.
-Toss them into a saucepan, cover with water by 2", and cover the pan.
+To boil the chestnuts, make a crisscross cut on the flat or domed side of each chestnut with a firm, sharp paring knife.
+Toss them into a saucepan, cover with water by two to three inches, and cover the pan.
 Bring to a boil over high heat.
-Turn heat down slightly, and boil gently for 20 minutes.
-Cool slightly and peel with a sharp paring knife, taking care to remove the brown inner skin as well.
-We've found it's easier to remove the shells when the chestnuts are quite warm and recommend working with only a few chestnuts at a time while the rest stay warm in the cooking water.
+Reduce the heat slightly, and boil gently for 20 to 25 minutes for European or Asian chestnuts, 35 minutes for American chestnuts.
+Cool them slightly and peel with a sharp paring knife, taking care to remove the brown inner skin as well.
+The shells and inner skin are easier to remove when the chestnuts are quite warm.
+For that reason it's best to work with only a few chestnuts at a time while the rest stay warm in the cooking water.
+When the chestnuts become difficult to peel, you may have to add more water to the pan, and heat them again.

-To roast, make a crisscross cut on the flat or domed side of the chestnut with a sharp, firm paring knife.
-Place the nuts on a baking sheet and roast at 400 (Gas Mark 6) for about 20 minutes.
+To roast the chestnuts, make a crisscross cut on the flat or domed side of the chestnut with a sharp, firm paring knife.
+Place the nuts on a baking sheet and roast at 375 to 400 degrees (Gas Mark 5 to 6) for about 20 minutes.
 You can test for tenderness by piercing through the cut side with a fork.
 Peel with a firm, sharp paring knife, taking care to remove the dark brown inside skin.

-To eat raw, purchase the French variety (marrons) at a specialty shop and simply peel them by making a crisscross cut either on the flat side or the domed and pulling off the shell.
+To eat the chestnuts raw, enjoy them shortly after harvesting by simply by making a crisscross cut either on the flat side or the domed and pulling off the shell and the pellicle.

-Because of their starchiness, cooked chestnuts can be served as a vegetable and mashed like potatoes.
+Because of their starchiness, chestnuts can be cooked and served as a vegetable dish and mashed like potatoes.
 Shortly after they're harvested much of their starch turns to sugar, giving them a satisfying sweetness and adding a pleasant balance to a savory meal.

 Chestnuts can be enjoyed whole as a tasty snack.
 They can also be mashed, pickled, chopped, minced, or sliced.
 Consider adding them to sauces or soups as a thickener and flavor enhancer.

-DRIED CHESTNUTS: These are available on a year round basis in almost any Asian market.
-They may also be found at Italian markets.
-In their dried form chestnuts may be stored indefinitely.
+DRIED CHESTNUTS: These are available on a year round basis in many Asian markets.
+In their dried form, chestnuts may be stored indefinitely.
+The Chinese dried chestnuts taste far different from the fresh and may not please every palate.

-CANNED CHESTNUTS: In the fall, canned and jarred whole, cooked chestnuts can be found in gourmet shops, packed in water or syrup for making desserts.
+CANNED CHESTNUTS: In the fall, canned and jarred whole, cooked chestnuts can be found in gourmet shops.
+Some are vacuum packed in jars without liquid; others are packed in water or syrup for making desserts.
 Pureed cooked chestnuts, either sweetened or unsweetened, are also available in cans or jars during the holiday season.
-Shop for these at gourmet stores.
+Shop for these at gourmet stores or natural food markets.

 STORAGE: It's best to keep whole, unpeeled fresh chestnuts refrigerated until you're ready to cook them.
 In this form they may be stored for up to one year, keeping in mind it's always best to eat foods when they're at their freshest.